FredericRezeau/fcm-miner/README.md

 `fcm-miner` is a standalone miner for the [FCM Smart Contract](https://github.com/Stellar-Corium/FCM-sc) on the Stellar blockchain.
 It supports **CPU parallel processing**, optional **GPU (CUDA) acceleration**, and **custom batch sizes**.

 > **Note**: This project is experimental and was developed during my holiday, it may contain bugs.
 My main goal was to boost hashing speed on my available laptop and keep up with the increasing network hash rate and difficulty.
 Feel free to use, modify, or enhance it.
-I have now added GPU support with CUDA and may explore OpenCL to support a wider range of hardware.
+I have now added GPU support with **CUDA** and **OpenCL** - should help to support a wider range of hardware.

 ## Performance